gibbok/notes-pact/README.md

 Pact on its own allows you to create and verify contracts.
 Pact + Pact Broker allows you to integrate contract testing into your CI/CD pipeline to allow you to release code faster.

+> Contract testing is a technique for testing an integration point by checking each application in isolation to ensure the messages it sends or receives conform to a shared understanding that is documented in a “contract”.

 ### How it works

 - During the consumer tests, each request made to a Pact mock provider is recorded into the contract file (the Pact file), along with its expected response.
 The Pact mock provider can be a substituted with an adapter, for instance if WireMocks or MSW.